Arch Creek, Florida: History

+The Arch Creek area was inhabited by indigenous peoples for centuries prior to European colonization.
+Among them were the Tequesta people.

-During the Seminole Wars, General Abner Doubleday (often credited with inventing baseball) blazed a trail between Fort Lauderdale and Fort Dallas on the Miami River.
-This Military Trail crossed over the limestone bridge, traversing the fresh water creek flowing from the Everglades to Biscayne Bay.
+During the Seminole Wars, General Abner Doubleday (often erroneously credited with inventing baseball) blazed a trail between Fort Lauderdale and Fort Dallas on the Miami River.
+This military trail crossed over the limestone bridge, traversing the freshwater creek flowing from the Everglades to Biscayne Bay.
 In 1895, Henry Flagler's railroad reached Arch Creek as it expanded southward, bringing a steady stream of visitors and settlers, largely from east coast states.

-The first families to settle the area planted tomatoes and pineapples.
+The first European-American families to settle the area planted tomatoes and pineapples.
 A railroad depot was established in 1903.
 Soon after, a packing plant, a sawmill, a post office and a school were erected as the town began to grow.
 By 1910, the area was a popular place for tourists and community gatherings.
 The "shell house" sold souvenirs, postcards and refreshments.
 On weekends, families from many miles away would attend barbecues with as many as 500 people.
 "Dad" Wiggins, the self-proclaimed best barbecue chef in Florida, would start slow-cooking large amounts of meat and families would bring baked goods, side dishes and desserts while kids played along the banks of the creek.
-By 1912, the community included eighteen homes, a church, a general store, a blacksmith shop, and two tomato packing houses.
+By 1912, the community included eighteen homes, a church, a general store, a blacksmith shop, and two tomato-packing houses.

 By 1920, the population of Arch Creek had grown to 307.
-The Biscayne Canal was dug in 1924 to reduce flooding of farmland.
+The Biscayne Canal was dug in 1924 to reduce flooding of local farmland.
 During the Florida land boom of the 1920s, portions of the community were subdivided and sold to northern tourists as residential lots.
 On February 5, 1926, the incorporated Town of Miami Shores was established by a vote of 38 registered voters.
 A destructive hurricane in September 1926 brought land sales to a halt.
 However, proceeds of a $287,000 bond issue were used to build a new city hall in 1928.
 The Arch Creek school burned down in 1927 and was replaced in 1928 by the W.J.
 Bryan school, which is still in operation.
 The town kept the name of "Miami Shores" until 1931.
 In 1952 it was incorporated into the City of North Miami.

 In 1957, the first of many threats against the future of the natural bridge materialized.
 The bridge was endangered by a plan to drain low-lying areas as part of a flood prevention program.
 The Army Corps of Engineers wanted to blow up the bridge, or re-route the creek.
 A 1957 newspaper article announced that "the bridge must be sacrificed for better drainage of the area."
 Protests from members of the local Audubon Society, the Historical Association of Southern Florida and the Dade Conservation Council prevented any of this destructive action.